 The audit found the BWC program is effective and operating as originally intended.
 Cannon Falls Police Department (CFPD) successfully implemented the use of BWC at a time when there was little direction from the state.
-CFPD recognized the value of BWCs prior to national discussions about the use of BWCs.
-Now state laws governing the use of body-worn cameras provides significant guidance through the use of policies.
-However, the ability to fully manage this infrastructure without management software is restricting CFPD's efforts to self-audit.
+Since the initial implementation of BWCs, CFPD has moved to a more robust and automated system.
+The new system has several advantages;